 Turning to pupillages at the set.
 The advocacy training course is apparently “second to none” with the chambers having “fantastic pupil supervisors who really let me contribute.”
 Clerks are known to “keep you towards the upper end of your comfort zone” by frequently giving “you something that’s a challenge and really accelerate your practice.”
 Rookies praised the “free and ready access to QCs and experts on the field.”
 As one commenter put it, “everyone is very friendly” and “I only need to ask, and I could receive help from anyone.”
 This training has helped St Philips’ produce individuals who are able to climb the judicial ladder.
 Indeed, in the last year alone it has bestowed the bench with two district judges, three circuit judges and one High Court judge.
 Furthermore, Richard Atkins QC was appointed vice chair of the Bar Council for 2018.

 With egg chairs, liberal splashes of purple and glass inside the offices, the chambers would seem to be more modern and less traditional then its London counterparts.
-However, not everyone is enamored with the facilities, with multiple rookies complaining about broken air conditioners.
+However, not everyone is enamoured with the facilities, with multiple rookies complaining about broken air conditioners.
 Given that the survey was conducted during summer heatwave, the timing may have been unfortunate.
 Still, as one comment reminded us, “when you are a criminal barrister you are never really [in chambers] anyway!”